knz/reg/reg.rst

 background.
 At each tick event, the tick value is written on the command's standard input.
 The progress indicator event is generated when the process responds on its standard output.

+With function ``const``, each tick event is mapped to a constant number of steps.
+The function argument determines this number of steps, and defaults to 0 (no progress).
+This feature was originally implemented for debugging ``reg``.

 Step function flags
 -------------------